thebbennett/refactoring_with_dbt/README.md

     |___________________|______________|________________________|

-### Original Code
-The original script to produce the summary of Vote Tripling RSVPs for our Georgia 2021 runoff organizing is here.

 ### Solution
 **Staging the data**
 I needed to stage the same 5 tables in all 3 schemas in the same manner.
 To do that, I wrote a [5 macros](https://github.com/thebbennett/refactoring_with_dbt/tree/master/models/staging/mobilize_ie) that take the `schema_name` as a paramter.
 These macros were then called 3 times each to stage the following tables from the Mobilize schemas: